- Sailing Routes in Croatia

 Day 3: Cavtat – Budva, Montenegro, 35 NM

-And all this you can carry out in Dukley Marina Budva, right next to Budva historic town, where the only berthing possibilities in the area exist.
+Your next stop is Dukley Marina Budva, right next to Budva historic town, where the only berthing possibilities in the area exist.
 Hence, it would be smart to book a berth in advance.
 But for sure you won’t be disappointed because Dukley is a excellent marina with great location and all the necessary facilities and services for boaters.
 When finally safely moored, small but quite attractive medieval town complex, completely built of stone, is waiting to amaze you.

 Budva was founded by ancient Greeks, afterwards occupied by Romans which left many remains that can still be seen.
 In the old part, besides churches and fortresses, you will find numerous nice shops, galleries and boutiques, as well as fine bars, taverns and restaurants.
 Furthermore, Budva Riviera is the most popular holiday destination in Montenegro thanks to 35 beautiful sandy beaches and countless hotels and resorts, hence it offers unforgettable nightlife for tireless clubbers.